Nolan Smith: Euroleague

+Head coaching record

-Personal
+Personal life

 Smith is the son of Monica Smith and the late Derek Smith.
 He has one older sister, Sydney Smith.
 His father played basketball at Louisville and was a member of the 1980 NCAA championship team that defeated UCLA.
 His father then played nine years in the NBA.
 At age 34, Derek died of a heart attack while he and his family were on a cruise ship near Bermuda.

 Smith has a tattoo on his right arm, with his father's likeness and the words: "Forever Watching."
 He grew up with Michael Beasley and remains friends with him.
 In 2021, Nolan began co-hosting the "Power Check Ball" podcast alongside Marc Isenberg.